Rational Connectivity and Analytic Contractibility: Introduction

 \section{Introduction}

-Unless otherwise specified, we work over a field $k$ which is algebraically closed of characteristic $0$.
-Given a $k$-scheme $S$, we say that $X\lra S$ is a variety over $S$ if $X$ is an integral, finite type scheme over $S$.
+Throughout this paper, a {\em variety} over a field $K$ is any integral, separated, finite type $K$-scheme.
+Fix an algebraically closed field $k$ of characteristic $0$ once and for all.
+Given a $k$-scheme $S$, we say that $X\longrightarrow S$ is a variety over $S$ if $X$ is an integral, separated scheme of finite type scheme over $S$.
 We use the term \emph{generic point} to mean the point of the variety $X$ corresponding to its field of rational functions, while a \emph{general point} refers to any closed point chosen inside some open set.
-If $T$ is a second $S$-scheme, then a \emph{general $T$-point} of $X$ refers to any $T$-valued point $T\lra X$ whose image is a general point.
+If $T$ is a second $S$-scheme, then a \emph{general $T$-point} of $X$ refers to any $T$-valued point $T\longrightarrow X$ whose image is a general point.

 .5cm